The example of those who spend their wealth in the way of Allah is like a seed [of grain]

 WHO ARE THE POOR & NEEDY?

 Each country deploys different methodologies in identifying the poor and needy in a society.
 In Singapore, specifically for the disbursement of Zakat funds to asnaf fakir and miskin (the poor and needy), Muis adopts the view that they fall under the most vulnerable subset of the poor.

-The Muis Zakat Financial Assistance is rendered to the lowest 5% of Muslim income earners in Singapore.
+The Muis Zakat Financial Assistance (FA) is rendered to Muslims who are in the bottom 7% of national income earners in Singapore.

 The PCI is reviewed annually to ensure that Zakat assistance continues to meet the evolving needs of the community.
 A successful applicant will be provided with sustained Zakat assistance without any attachment or conditions.
 Beneficiaries are also not required to adhere to any action plans or achieve individual goals.

 ZAKAT DISBURSEMENT TO THE POOR & NEEDY

 Every year, Muis disburses the majority of Zakat collection for the purposes of social development and assistance.
 In FY2020, more than $27.6M (55%) was disbursed to asnaf fakir and miskin.
 This was the highest amount disbursed to asnaf Fakir and Miskin.

 The disbursement of Zakat funds to asnaf fakir and miskin is mostly in the form of monthly Muis Zakat Financial Assistance.
 On average, Muis disburses $1.45M in Zakat funds to more than 5,000 Muslim households every month.
 This translates to over 23,000 people (applicants and household members) who benefit directly from monthly Zakat financial assistance annually.